Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-08-10-1030/retro/retro-instructions.md

 5. Process Improvements (Actionable)
    - Concrete changes to: recovery flow, branching, commit policy, test determinism, release gating.
    - Where to document the change (role process docs, README first principles, recovery.md, test guidelines).
+6. QA “Elephant in the Room” Analysis
+   - What topic was the elephant in the room that became an obvious obstacle but was not discussed?
+   - Which elephant in the room was discovered and explicitly named as a major obstacle?
+   - Were solutions provided or described by QA?
+Where were the solution approaches documented (paths/links)?

 ## DRY Policy
 - The interview prompt for agents lives in `agent-interview.md`.
-Do not duplicate it; link to it.
+Do not duplicate questions there; link to this file.
 - If you propose reusable checklists, place them in role `process.md` and reference rather than copying.

 ## Submission Notes